metonym/static-strata/README.md

 [![Build Status](https://travis-ci.com/metonym/static-strata.svg?branch=master)](https://travis-ci.com/metonym/static-strata)

-> Ode to a static type system and tooling for TypeScript.
+> CLI to scaffold a TypeScript project with Husky, Prettier, Commitlint and TSlint.

 This project is inspired by Kent C. Dodd's seminal ["Write Tests.
 Not too many.
 Mostly integration."](https://kentcdodds.com/blog/write-tests) article in which he emphasizes the benefits of using a static type system and tooling.